-Remove all the packaging from the gammon joint and place into the slow cooker and top up with cherry Coke until 2/3rds of the ham is covered.
-I only used around 400mls of the cherry Coke in my slow cooker but it depends on how big the gammon joint is on how much liquid you will require.
+Fill the slow cooker the with cherry cola until 2/3rds of the ham is covered.
+I only used around 400mls of the cherry cola in my slow cooker but depending on how big the gammon joint is you may require more/less liquid.

 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!